kuali/research-coi/README.md

 >*Default*: false
 >
 >**AUTH_URL**
->: The the absolute path to the authentication service
+>: The absolute path to the authentication service
 >*Default*: false
 >
 >**CACHE_MAX**